U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Balancing item: Represents differences between the sum of the components of natural gas supply and the sum of the components of natural gas disposition.
 These differences may be due to quantities lost or to the effects of data reporting problems.
 Reporting problems include differences due to the net result of conversions off low data metered at varying temperature and pressure bases and converted to a standard temperature and pressure base; the effect of variations in company accounting and billing practices; differences between billing cycle and calendar period time frames; and imbalances resulting from the merger of data reporting systems that vary in scope, format, definitions, and type of respondents.

-Base (cushion) gas: The volume of gas needed as a permanent inventory to maintain adequate reservoir pressures and deliverability rates throughout the withdrawal season.
-All native gas is included in the base gas volume.
+Base gas: The quantity of natural gas needed to maintain adequate reservoir pressures and deliverability rates throughout the withdrawal season.
+Base gas usually is not withdrawn and remains in the reservoir.
+All natural gas native to a depleted reservoir is included in the base gas volume.

 British thermal unit: The quantity of heat required to raise the temperature of 1 pound of liquid water by 1 degree Fahrenheit at the temperature at which water has its greatest density (approximately 39 degrees Fahrenheit).